We may earn a commission if you make a purchase from the links on this page.

 Different silicon, but plenty of performance on both phones

 The iPhone 15 Pro Max comes equipped with the latest and greatest in mobile silicon technology, the Apple A17 Pro chipset.
-This chip is built on a 3nm technology node and has the potential to bring huge gains over its predecessor, both in performance and efficiency.
+This chip is built on a 3nm technology node and has the potential to bring massive gains over its predecessor, both in performance and efficiency.
 Apple claims that this six-core chipset is 20% faster than the A16 and our synthetic benchmarks corroborate this.

-The RAM situation is similar, with the iPhone 15 Pro Max sporting 8GB of RAM while the Plus comes with "only" 6GB.
+The RAM situation is similar, with the iPhone 15 Pro Max sporting 8GB of RAM, while the Plus comes with "only" 6GB.
 In practice, you probably won't feel any difference in day-to-day performance between these two phones.
 We're practically living with both phones now, and we haven't spotted much of a difference in fluidity and smoothness, regarding the pure speed of both phones.

 The segregation between the Pro and non-Pro models when it comes to the camera system has carried over this year.
 The iPhone 15 Pro Max comes equipped with three cameras on the back, while the iPhone 15 Plus has only two.

 Both phones feature a 48-megapixel main camera, but the iPhone 15 Pro Max comes with a different aperture (f/1.6 vs f/1.78 on the Plus) and two optical-quality zoom ranges - 1.2x and 1.5x.
 When shooting in good lighting conditions both phones produce quite pleasant images, the iPhone 15 Pro Max being able to catch just a tad more details.
-The Pro Max sample also looks warmer, while the Plus seems to overexpose just a little.
-All in all, not a huge difference in quality when it comes to the main camera.

 The ultra-wide camera is very similar on both phones, featuring a 12MP sensor and 13mm focal length.
 There's a small difference in aperture, the Pro Max comes with an ultra-wide camera with f/2.2, while the Plus has f/2.4.
 In reality, the images taken with both phones are almost identical, so no clear winner here.
-You can always check out our other comparisons to see how the iPhones perform against other brands, but if you're choosing between these to, and you use the main and ultrawide cameras most of the time, we think you'll be fine with either model.

 The big difference is called the tetraprism zoom lens, and it's found on the new iPhone 15 Pro Max model.
 This next-gen optical zoom system allows for 5x zoom levels, making the Pro Max a much better option if you're into portraits or use telephoto a lot in your daily photo adventures.
-The iPhone 15 Plus relies on 2x crop images from the main 48MP sensor to achieve what Apple calls Optical-quality telephoto.
-As you can see from the samples, the iPhone 15 Pro Max obliterates the Plus at any zoom range above 2X.

 Both the iPhone 15 Pro Max and iPhone 15 Plus feature identical front cameras, and unsurprisingly, the results are also identical, give or take the tiny variables in framing the shots.
 Selfie shots look good, with decent level of detail, natural colors and balanced exposure.